artemis-sbs/map_start_project/tiled/prefabs/README.md

 # Prefabs

-These are proxies for labels, @prefabs, etc. defined in the MAST script.
+These are proxies for labels, etc. defined in the MAST script.

 Very basic right now.